csae8092/posts/digital-edition-web-app/part-7-index-based-search.md

----
-layout:     post
-title:      # Part 7 - Index based Search
-date:       2016-08-16 11:21:29
-summary:    In the seventh part we will attack the issue of an index based search.
-categories: digital-edition
----

 # Introduction and requirements

-Even those humanities scholars who are usually rather skeptic about digital humanities and digital editions estimate well designed search functionalities like a fulltext search (we will address this topic in the [next tutorial]({{ site.baseurl }}{% post_url 2016-08-17-part-8-full-text-search %})) or of course an index based search.
+Even those humanities scholars who are usually rather skeptic about digital humanities and digital editions estimate well designed search functionalities like a fulltext search (we will address this topic in the [next tutorial](//..part-8-full-text-search)) or of course an index based search.
 Whereas a fulltext search is something new in comparison to traditional (printed) editions an index of persons, places, terms of interest, and other things is one of the most genuine parts of a printed scholarly edition.
 Therefore a well planned transformation of this core asset from the printed to the digital domain will most likely help to make digital editions a sincerely respected alternative to printed ones.
-As usually you can download the [latest code base]({{ site.baseurl }}/downloads/part-6/thun-demo-0.1.xar) from the [previous tutorial]({{ site.baseurl }}{% post_url 2016-08-15-part-6-rename-the-app %})).
+As usually you can download the [latest code base](/downloads/part-6/thun-demo-0.1.xar) from the [previous tutorial](../part-6-rename-the-app)).

 ## Markup